“Rent never ends”

 Basically, you find a house you can live in, but needs a bit of work.
-Over the course of a few years, you do the work.
+You do the work over the course of a few years.

 After a few years, you sell the house and do it all over again.

 The profits cover all the expenses (meaning you paid nothing to live) which puts money in your pocket tax-free (consult with your accountant).
 You can then invest the profit.